 Lettings of Distinction offers holiday rentals in Edinburgh and East Lothian, home to iconic landmarks, world-famous festivals and exciting possibilities.

-Find excellent attractions, activities and entertainment in Scotland’s capital, Edinburgh, and take time to enjoy the beautiful, peaceful countryside and coast in East Lothian.
+Find excellent attractions, activities and entertainment in Scotland’s capital, Edinburgh, and take time to enjoy the beautiful, peaceful countryside and coastline of East Lothian.

-Great shopping blends with historic attractions, gardens and museums as well as plenty of award winning restaurants, cafes, bars and eateries where you can relax and enjoy.
+Great shopping blends with Edinburgh's historic attractions, gardens and museums as well as plenty of award-winning restaurants, cafes, bars and eateries where you can relax and enjoy.

-From adrenaline-pumping water sports to hill walking, city and country cycling and world-class golfing, it’s little wonder the region is in big demand.
+From adrenaline-pumping watersports to hill walking, city and country cycling and world-class golfing, it’s little wonder the region is in huge demand.

-Lessons in surfing, diving, sea kayaking and sailing are readily available with the sheltered waters and pristine beaches of the Firth providing some of the best conditions in Scotland for all abilities.
+Lessons in surfing, diving, sea kayaking and sailing are readily available for all abilities, with the sheltered waters and pristine beaches of the Firth providing some of the best conditions in Scotland.

 Indeed eight of the Golf Courses feature in the National Club Golfer’s Top 100 Links in the UK and Ireland!
-It is clearly one of Scotland’s best regions for golf.

 “This incredible corner of the Home of Golf features a depth, variety and quality of Golf Courses which can compete with any golf destination in the world.”
 (Scotland’s Golf Coast – Golf Guide).